RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 The first optimization involved delaying execution of FHE operations to _after_ generation of all the possible execution paths that have to be considered.
-This optimization allows us to prune execution paths that during this execution path construction are provably going to result in an encrypted false value, without having already performed the FHE operations up to the point of pruning.
-Consider for example the regex `/a+b$/`, and we are applying this to a content of size 4.
+This optimization allows us to prune execution paths during execution path construction that are provably going to result in an encrypted false value, without having already performed the FHE operations up to the point of pruning.
+Consider for example the regex `/^a+b$/`, and we are applying this to a content of size 4.
-If we're building execution paths naively, we would go ahead and check for all possible amount of `a` repetitions: `ab`, `aab`, `aaab`.
+If we're executing execution paths naively, we would go ahead and check for all possible amount of `a` repetitions: `ab`, `aab`, `aaab`.
-However, while building the execution paths, we can use the fact that `b` must be the final character of the content.
-In other words, `content[3] == b` is the only FHE operation we have to perform wrt the final part of the regex pattern.
-From this follows that we only have to check for the following sentence: `aaab`.
+However, while building the execution paths, we can use the fact that `a+` must begin at the beginning of the content, and that `b` must be the final character of the content.
+From this follows that we only have to check for the following
+sentence: `aaab`.
 Delaying execution of the FHE operations til after we've built the possible execution paths in this example reduced the number of FHE operations applied by half approximately!

-The second optimization involved preventing the same FHE conditions to be reverified.
-Consider the regex `/^a?ab/`, this'd give us the following possible execution paths that must be considered:
+The second optimization involved preventing the same FHE conditions to be re-evaluated.
+Consider the regex `/^a?ab/`, this would give us the following possible execution paths that must be considered:
 1. `content[0] == a && content[1] == a && content[2] == b` (we match the `a` in `a?`)
 2. `content[0] == a && content[1] == b` (we don't match the `a` in `a?`)